 However, General Obligations Law § 5-335 does not apply to liens or claims to reimbursement where the claim is statutory in nature such as under Medicare, Medicaid, No-Fault, and so-called self-funded ERISA plans.
 Claims under ERISA plans are complex and often depend upon the nature and language of these plans.
 Similarly, the rights and limitations of "liens" under Medicare and/or Medicaid require special care and can be a "minefield" for the inexperienced and unwary.

-Keegan, Keegan, & Strutt, LLP. has had extensive experience negotiating and litigating the resolution of all of these types of liens as well as experience in enforcing a plaintiff’s right to be free from the improper assertion of a lien or claim for reimbursement under GOL § 5-335.
+Keegan, Keegan, & Strutt, PLLC. has had extensive experience negotiating and litigating the resolution of all of these types of liens as well as experience in enforcing a plaintiff’s right to be free from the improper assertion of a lien or claim for reimbursement under GOL § 5-335.